 Boston College (81 points)

-Boston College is a highly rated private, Catholic college located in Newton, Massachusetts in the Boston Area.
+Boston College is a highly rated private, Catholic college located in Chestnut Hill, Massachusetts in the Boston Area.
 Favored majors include Economics, Finance, and Psychology.
 The Accounting Department here offers three concentrations and two minors.
 The three concentrations include; Accounting, Accounting for Finance and Consulting, and Accounting Information Systems.
 At Boston College, even students not taking accounting are considered.
 The college understands the importance of accountancy skills and has provided access to other students who may be interested or would want to benefit from understanding financial reporting.

 Villanova University (80 points)